 Know the Risks

 Be aware of the issues and consequences involved in relying on the use of third-party services for social media.
-Many vendors have very poor or non-existent customer support.
-Your unit's Facebook page, Twitter account, etc., can disappear without explanation, and it is often very difficult to find simple contact information for many of the vendors to resolve the problem.
+Many vendors have poor or non-existent customer support.
+It is often difficult to find contact information to resolve problems.

 - Follow existing campus guidelines such as the code of conduct, ethical behavior, policies regarding the use of campus computers, sponsorships and advertisements, research rules, security issues, protection of confidential student information, copyright, etc.